Vedant-1016/Client-Server-Interface-/README.md

 # 🎯 Motivation

-We wanted to go **beyond a simple chat application** and build something that resembles the structure of Google Meet's backend:\
-**rooms**, **participants**, **message passing**, **logging**, **multiuser synchronization**, and **networked sockets**.
+We wanted to go **beyond a simple chat application** and build something that resembles the structure of Google Meet's backend:- **rooms**, **participants**, **message passing**, **logging**, **multiuser synchronization**, and **networked sockets**.